 Technology in the workplace is a double-edged sword.
 On one hand, people can work from anywhere, have immediate email access and easily facilitate calls from across the world.
 One would assume that with more flexibility, stress levels would be reduced and make achieving work-life balance more attainable.

 However, a study by advisory company Willis Towers Watsons, found that 60% of employees surveyed in Singapore found themselves having above-average or high levels of stress (Ang, 2018).

 According to research commissioned by Robert Half, Singaporean professionals have a stronger desire for work-life balance (25%) compared to receiving financial rewards, as a key incentive to stay in a company (Robert Half, 2018).

 Therefore, it has become more vital for people to find ways to escape in order to maintain mental and emotional stability (Kloppers, n.d.).
 This provides opportunities for brands to step in and provide ways of escapism for consumers.
-It is important for brands to not demand shoppers to consume more, but to provide them with the pursuit of happiness.
+It is important for brands to not demand that shoppers consume more, but instead provide them with the pursuit of happiness.

 Thus the challenge lies in finding ways to delight them with experiences that can take them away.